mayswind/ezBookkeeping-Website/installation.md

 `EBK_{SECTION_NAME}_{OPTION_NAME}`.

 **ATTENTION**:
 Before you deploy to production, you must generate a random string and set it to `secret_key` to keep your user data safe.
+You can get a random secret key by executing `ezbookkeeping security gen-secret-key`.

 For more information, please visit [Configuration](/configuration).